Rammsauer/greenwashing/README.md

 TIME CUT: Tyler and Jack climb back over the fence, carrying BAGS of fat.
-One of Jack's bags RIPS, spilling the goo down
+One of Jack's bags RIPS, spilling the goo down the chain-link fench.
+Jack slips and slides.
+Tyler laughs.
 </pre>